-Laughlin Chimney Service LLC is a devoted company, serving Door County, Brown County, Kewaunee County and surrounding areas.
-We provide quality fireplace and chimney inspections and sweeping services.
+Laughlin Chimney Service LLC is a devoted company, serving Door County and Kewaunee County and surrounding areas.
+We provide quality fireplace and chimney inspections, chimney sweeping, and many other chimney related services.

 LEVEL ONE CHIMNEY INSPECTION

 A Level 1 inspection is recommended for a chimney under continued service, under the same conditions, and with the continued use of the same appliance.
 In a Level 1 inspection, your chimney’s readily accessible exterior and interior portions of the appliance and the chimney connection are examined.
 We are looking for the basic soundness of the chimney structure and flue as well as the basic appliance installation and connections.
 We will also verify the chimney is free of obstruction and combustible deposits. – See more at: http://www.csia.org/homeowner-resources/chimney_inspections.aspx#sthash.b5HHABLY.dpuf